Shaambhavi-Jain/Product_Performance_Analysis/README.md

 This project aims to conduct a comprehensive analysis of sales performance across multiple product lines for a company, utilizing sales data from Q4 2013 to Q4 2014, with the objective of identifying trends, patterns, and opportunities for growth.

 ### Objectives
-The primary objectives of this project were:
+The primary objectives of this project are:
 - Conduct a comparative analysis of monthly or quarterly sales performance.
 - Identify top-performing segments and products based on sales data.
 - Analyze sales trends and patterns over time to identify growth opportunities.